 This is an overview of the electronic research administration systems that are available for submitting research proposals.
 There will be a hands-on lab using Cayuse SP to submit proposals to Sponsored Programs and Cayuse 424 for federal grant submissions.

-Our Monthly Research Administration Forum is held on the 4th Wednesday of every month at The Office of Research – 1850 Research Park Dr., Conference Room 200.
+Our Monthly Research Administration Forum is held on the 4th Wednesday of every month from 8:30 – 10:00 am at The Office of Research – 1850 Research Park Dr., Conference Room 200.
 Please join the Contracts & Grants listserv for additional updates and more information.